luno/shift/README.md

   - Columns must be named `created_at` and `updated_at`
 - All transitions are recorded as [reflex](https://github.com/luno/reflex) events.

+Differences of ArcFSM from FSM:
+- For improved flexibility, ArcFSM was added without the transition restrictions of FSM.
+- It supports arbitrary initial states and arbitrary transitions.

 # Usage

 The above state machine is defined by: